jKaushalb/jKaushalb/README.md

 - 👋 Hi, I’m Kaushal
 - 👀 I’m interested in Machine Learining and Java Programming
-- 🌱 I’m am prefinal year student and i am currently exploring  Deep Learning.
+- 🌱 I’m am final year student and i am currently exploring  Deep Learning.
 - 💞️ I’m looking to collaborate on Java Projects and Computer Vision Projects.
 - 📫 You can join me on Linkedin http://www.linkedin.com/mwlite/in/kaushal-jani-1b366218